 “Where our guidance and support are not enough to encourage users to comply with the law or discourage misuse of our registers, we won’t hesitate to use these new powers available to us.

 “We’ll take a consistent and proportionate approach to these new powers to firmly, but fairly, enforce the law.
-This will improve the quality of the data on our registers and help us play greater role in identifying, disrupting and preventing economic crime.”
+This will improve the quality of the data on our registers and help us play a greater role in identifying, disrupting, and preventing economic crime.”

-Director of Legal Services at the Insolvency Service, Jonathan Lupton, said:
+Jonathan Lupton, Director of Legal Services at the Insolvency Service, reinforced this commitment, stating:

 “We are committed to working collaboratively with Companies House to help improve the integrity and transparency of the data on its register.